 - professional activities

-Abe focuses his practice on the regulation of electricity and natural gas, representing clients before the Federal Energy Regulatory Commission (FERC).
-With a passion for analyzing and understanding the new and unique issues of the energy industry, Abe serves clients by providing answers and advice on a range of complex energy-related regulatory matters.
+Abe focuses his practice on the regulation of electricity and natural gas, representing clients such as regional transmission organizations (RTOs) and transmission owners before the Federal Energy Regulatory Commission (FERC), D.C.
+Circuit and other federal courts.
+With a passion for analyzing and understanding the new and unique issues of the energy industry, Abe provides his clients with comprehensive answers and sound guidance on a range of complex energy-related regulatory matters.

-Prior to joining Wright & Talisman, Abe served as an associate in the power practice group, as well as the oil & gas practice group, of the Washington, D.C. office of an AmLaw 100 law firm, with a focus on the regulation of electricity and natural gas before FERC.
-He gained experience working on matters involving the transportation of natural gas; development of liquefied natural gas facilities; and transmission, distribution, and storage of electric energy.
-Earlier in his career, Abe participated in the Charlotte Legal Diversity Clerkship program, where he served as summer associate at both a global law firm and a major financial services institution.
+Before joining Wright & Talisman, Abe served as an associate in both the power practice group and the oil & gas practice group at an AmLaw 100 law firm in Washington, D.C.
+His focus before FERC was on the regulation of electricity and natural gas, and he gained experience working on natural gas rate cases, the certification and ongoing compliance of liquefied natural gas facilities, and the transmission, distribution, and storage of electric energy.
+During law school, Abe served as president of the Lambda Law Students Association (now, OutLaw) and participated in the Charlotte Legal Diversity Clerkship program, where he served as a summer associate at both a global law firm and a major financial services institution.
+Prior to law school, Abe worked for education-focused non-profits and received the Segal AmeriCorps Education Award for his service with City Year in San Antonio, Texas.

 District of Columbia